ElkeHanschen/project-simple-API-call/README.md

 - tutorial video [AJAX](https://frontendmasters.com/courses/web-development-v2/ajax/)
 - tutorial course notes [AJAX](https://btholt.github.io/intro-to-web-dev-v2/ajax/)

+### How to run this?

+- clone this repo
+- `cd` into project
+- open `index.html` in your browser of choice (in my case, built in/for Chrome)

 ### Code within tutorial

-- I've adapted my code already, as the tutorial code was missing the `<button>` anyhow
+- Heads up: I've adapted my code already, as the tutorial code was missing the `<button>`

 ```
 <!DOCTYPE html>